OutSystems/docs-product/src/develop/ui/patterns/mobile/tabs.md

 ---
 tags: runtime-mobileandreactiveweb;
-summary:
+summary: Displays large sets of information, which can be split into different areas, while always remaining a click away.
 ---

 # Tabs

-You can use the Tabs UI Pattern to display large sets of information, which can be split into different areas, while always remaining a click away.
+You can use the Tabs UI Pattern to divide content into meaningful sections.
+Each section is viewable at one time.
+You use this pattern when you want the user to be able to between sections within the same context, not to navigate to different areas.

 ![](images/tabs-gif1.gif?width=650)